My name is Siavash

 Los Angeles, CA | 2024 – Present

 At Fanatics Collectibles, I lead machine learning and data platform initiatives that revolutionize athlete selection for our physical and digital products.
 By integrating diverse datasets—including performance metrics, social media trends, and market analytics—into a unified system, I have streamlined decision-making processes, significantly reduced research time, and enhanced product design scalability.
-Additionally, I am leading the development of an agentic, LLM-powered chatbot to educate and onboard new collectors, broadening our collector base through innovative AI-driven interactions.
+Additionally, I am leading the development of a low-latency, multi-modal chatbot to educate and onboard new collectors, broadening our collector base through innovative AI-driven interactions.

 Zest AI – Senior Data Scientist